 The upcoming "Sunday Night Football" game between the 4-1 Dallas Cowboys and Philadelphia Eagles does not hold the excitement of a typical game between these two teams.
-The Cowboys are 2-5 and have lost quarterback Dak Prescott for the season and the Eagles a wild-card berth — although they could meet soon again in the playoffs.
-However, these two teams will do anything they can to beat the other because this 60-year-old rivalry is one of the NFL's bitterest.
+Both teams have already clinched playoff berths — the Cowboys their 24th division title and the Eagles a wild-card berth — although they could meet soon again in the playoffs.
+However, these two teams will do anything they can to beat the other because this 61-year-old rivalry is one of the NFL's bitterest.
 In a series that has as much meanness in it as it does great football, here are the five most memorable moments.

 5. Dak Prescott Hits Jason Witten in Overtime